18 Essential Oils for Sore Throat Pain - Dr. Axe

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-8 Essential Oils for Sore Throat Pain
+18 Essential Oils for Sore Throat Pain

 By

-Aside from the typically recommended rest, proper nutrition, plenty of liquids, hot teas and gargling, sore throat remedies include tapping into the natural power of essential oils for sore throat pain!
+Aside from the typically recommended rest, proper nutrition, plenty of liquids, hot teas and gargling, sore throat remedies include tapping in to the natural power of essential oils for sore throat pain.

 1. Peppermint

-Peppermint essential oil contains menthol, which provides a cooling sensation and a calming effect to the body.
-Research indicates that the antioxidant, antimicrobial and decongestant properties of peppermint essential oil can help alleviate your sore throat.
-Menthol also helps to sooth and calm sore throats as well as thin mucus and break up coughs.
-(2) (3)
+Research has indicated that the antioxidant, antimicrobial and decongestant properties of peppermint essential oil can help alleviate your sore throat.
+Menthol also helps soothe and calm sore throats as well as coughs, and it can help break up thin mucus.

 2. Lemon